phongnnguyen/VIB_Churn_Prediction/README.md

 # VIB_Churn_Prediction
-The repository for VIB context
+The repository for VIB contest